1.1 ESHRE embryology certification is available to ESHRE members only. A maximum of 300 applicants can be accepted to sit the exam.

 Always include the preceding BSc diploma and corresponding transcript in order to avoid extra costs of a second validation procedure.

-2.2 All relevant university degrees (BSc, MSc, PhD), including academic transcripts, and a CV (in English!) need to be submitted in the online application form and will be forwarded to EP-NUFFIC for validation.
+2.2 All relevant university degrees (BSc, MSc, PhD), including academic transcripts, and a CV in English and according to the Europass format (other formats will NOT be accepted) need to be submitted in the online application form and will be forwarded to EP-NUFFIC for validation.
 Please check with EP-NUFFIC regarding the need for official translation of your diploma before uploading to the ESHRE website.

 2.3 Applicants must be able, if requested, to provide ESHRE with originals or verified copies of results of university degrees or any other valid documentation.